hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 java -jar my-hazelcast-server/target/my-hazelcast-server-0.1-SNAPSHOT.jar
 ```

+There are two things to look out for here, showing how the Hazelcast IMDG server
+has connected to the Eurkea server and found the configuration data stored there.

+The first output is for the partition groups.
+This is the 1<sup>st</sup> Hazelcast
+IMDG server to start so we are expecting to see that it has been assigned the odd
+numbered partition group zone.

 ![Image of Hazelcast server partition group][Screenshot4]

+The second output is for server discovery.
+As this is the 1<sup>st</sup> Hazelcast
+IMDG server to start, no other servers should exist in the cluster group, so there
+should be no servers already registered in Eureka.

 ![Image of Hazelcast server discovery][Screenshot5]

+It's time to look at the server's code to see how this is achieved.

 #### The code : `my-hazelcast-server` => `MyConfiguration.java`

 #### The code : `my-hazelcast-server` => `MyHazelcastServer.java`